zorgiepoo/Bit-Slicer/ReadMe.md

 It allows you to cheat in video games by searching and modifying values such as your score, lives, ammunition, and much more.

-*Disclaimer: Use this software at your own risk.
-I'm not responsible for any damage that could occur.*

 ## Features
 * Memory Scanner
 	* Search & narrow down values of several types: integers, floating-points, strings, byte arrays, and pointers